 The concept of branding may be unfamiliar to small business owners or networkers, so let’s review a brand that we are all familiar with, The Gap.
-They recently unveiled a new logo.
 After the company proposed the new logo on its website on October 4, thousands of Facebook and Twitter users revolted.
 Websites sprung up with nasty comments about the design.
-My favorite, Crap Logo Yourself, lets people create their own icons in the style of the now-dead Gap logo.
+The logo lasted less than a week, October 4–11, 2010.

 This isn’t the first time that consumers have revolted.
 Remember the Tropicana repackaging or New Coke?
 Maybe not, they were both pulled quickly, but only after the companies spent MILLIONS on the new brand.
 The Gap logo only lasted a few days, thanks to social media.